The Sheep Meadow trail has lovely scenery, like this section of the Osgood River.

 Website:

-The Sheep Meadow Trail leads to a former sheep meadow.
+The Sheep Meadow Trail leads to a former sheep meadow in the Debar Mountain Wild Forest.
 These days, the sheep are on farms closer to the Lake Champlain Coast.
 But the gentle terrain makes this longer hike easier, for all skill levels.

 The Sheep Meadow trail has lovely scenery, like this section of the Osgood River.